FRC-1721/marketing-material/docs/uniforms/roles.rst

    The role of Team Captain is the most powerful single position on the team.
 They direct everything from robot construction to outreach, team events and anything else.
 They are always a student.
+   The team Captian participates in board meetings, and has the near ultimate say with team decisions.

 .. figure:: patches/renders/asst_captain.png